emheyd/Collective-Space/README.md

 # Collective Space

-An app for maximising learning experience of university students through networking and collaboration.
+An app for maximising learning experience of university students through networking and collaboration.For more information about the app, you can visit the [wiki page](https://github.com/emheyd/CollectiveSpace/wiki)

-This is a project created for CS Studio module.
-For more information about the app, you can visit the [wiki page](https://github.com/emheyd/CollectiveSpace/wiki)
+This is a project created for CS6382 - CS - STUDIO I.

 ### Prerequisites